hhru/api/docs_eng/dictionaries.md

 # Directories

+> Attention!
+The values in the directories may change at any time.
+Do not address them directly.

 `GET /dictionaries` returns the object with the directories of fields and entities used in our service.
 Most often, each directory consists of a list of objects containing an `id` and a `name`.